 India has a mixed economy.
 Half of India's workers rely on agriculture, the signature of a traditional economy.
 One-third of its workers are employed by the services industry, which contributes two-thirds of India's output.
 The productivity of this segment is made possible by India's shift toward a market economy.
-Since the 1990s, India has deregulated several industries, privatized many state-owned enterprises and opened doors to foreign direct investment.
+Since the 1990s, India has deregulated several industries.
+It's privatized many state-owned enterprises, and opened doors to foreign direct investment.

 - The cost of living is lower than in the United States.
-Its GDP per capita is half that of other poor countries like Iraq or Ukraine.
+Its gross domestic product per capita is half that of other poor countries like Iraq or Ukraine.
 This is an advantage because Indian workers don't need as much in wages, since everything costs less.

 - India has many well-educated technology workers.

 - English is one of India’s official languages.
 Many Indians speak it.
 This, combined with the high level of education, attracts U.S. technology and call centers to India.
 For example, an Indian call center employee only costs $12 per hour.
 That's almost half the American counterpart of $20 an hour.
-As a result, more than 250,000 call center jobs were outsourced to India and the Philippines between 2001 and 2003.
-(Source: Technology Manufacturing Corp.)
+According to the Technology Manufacturing Corporation, more than 250,000 call center jobs, as a result, were outsourced to India and the Philippines between 2001 and 2003.

 - The profitable Indian film industry is called "Bollywood."
-It's a portmanteau of Bombay (now Mumbai) and Hollywood.
+It's a portmanteau of Bombay, now called Mumbai, and Hollywood.
 Bollywood makes twice the number of movies Hollywood makes.
 The most popular actor in the world is India's Shah Rukh Khan.
 Bollywood contributed $3 billion to India's GDP in 2011 and is expected to reach $4.5 billion by 2016.
-Bollywood generates less revenue than Hollywood ($51 billion) only because its ticket prices are much lower.
+Bollywood generates less revenue than Hollywood’s $51 billion only because its ticket prices are much lower.
 On the plus side, Bollywood films cost less to make: $1.5 million on average versus $47.7 million in Hollywood.

 These comparative advantages mean great opportunities for American business.
 Foreign direct investment in Indian companies has the potential to be very profitable.
 The Indian middle class is almost 250 million people.
 That's bigger than the U.S. middle class.
 It will continue to drive India's consumer spending and economic growth.

 In addition to FDI, India has seen more than 100 initial public offerings in the last 18 months.
 Private equity funding grew in 2012 and 2013, a trend that is expected to continue.
-Energy, Health Care, Industrial and Materials have been the top four sectors.
-While inbound M&A deals have declined in the last year, outbound deals have increased substantially in the emerging markets in the Middle East, Asia, Africa and South America.
+Energy, health care, industry, and materials have been the top four sectors.
+While inbound mergers and acquisitions deals have declined in the last year, outbound deals have increased substantially in the emerging markets in the Middle East, Asia, Africa, and South America.
 These deals are driven by depressed valuations due to the recent recession.

 Prime Minister Modi is a Hindu nationalist leader.
 Many blame him for the violence against Muslims while he was governor of India's western region of Gujarat.